funilrys/PyFunceble/docs/usage/from-a-terminal.rst

                                 Switch the value of the auto continue mode.
                                 Configured value: True
         --autosave-minutes AUTOSAVE_MINUTES
                                 Update the minimum of minutes before we start committing to upstream under Travis CI.
                                 Configured value: 15
         --clean               Clean all files under the output directory.
         --clean-all           Clean all files under the output directory along with all file generated by PyFunceble.
         --cmd CMD             Pass a command to run before each commit (except the final one) under the Travis mode.
-Configured
-                                value: ''
+                                Configured value: ''
         --cmd-before-end CMD_BEFORE_END
                                 Pass a command to run before the results (final) commit under the Travis mode.
-Configured
-                                value: ''
+                                Configured value: ''
         --commit-autosave-message COMMIT_AUTOSAVE_MESSAGE
                                 Replace the default autosave commit message.
-                                Configured value: 'PyFunceble -
+                                Configured value: 'PyFunceble - AutoSave'
-                                AutoSave'
         --commit-results-message COMMIT_RESULTS_MESSAGE
                                 Replace the default results (final) commit message.
-                                Configured value: 'PyFunceble -
+                                Configured value: 'PyFunceble - Results'
-                                Results'
         --complements         Switch the value of the generation and test of the complements.
                                 A complement is for example `example.org` if `www.example.org` is given and vice-versa.
                                 Configured value: False
         -d DOMAIN [DOMAIN ...], --domain DOMAIN [DOMAIN ...]
-                                Set and test the given domain.
+                                Test the given domain(s).
+Multiple space separated domains can be given.
         -db, --database       Switch the value of the usage of a database to store inactive domains of the currently tested list.
                                 Configured value: True
         --database-type DATABASE_TYPE
                                 Tell us the type of database to use.
-You can choose between the following: `json|mariadb|mysql`
-                                Configured value: 'json'
+                                You can choose between the following: `json|mariadb|mysql` Configured value: 'json'
         -dbr DAYS_BETWEEN_DB_RETEST, --days-between-db-retest DAYS_BETWEEN_DB_RETEST
                                 Set the numbers of days between each retest of domains present into inactive-db.json.
-Configured
-                                value: 1
+                                Configured value: 1
         --directory-structure
                                 Generate the directory and files that are needed and which does not exist in the current directory.
         --dns DNS [DNS ...]
 Set the DNS server(s) we have to work with.
 Multiple space separated DNS server can be given.
                                 Configured value: Follow OS DNS
         --dns-lookup-over-tcp
                                 Make all DNS query with TCP.
-Configured
-                                value: False
+                                Configured value: False
         -ex, --execution      Switch the default value of the execution time showing.
                                 Configured value: False
-        -f FILE, --file FILE  Read the given file and test all domains inside it.
-If a URL is given we download and test the content of the given URL.
+        -f FILE, --file FILE  Read a local or remote (RAW link) file and test all domains inside it.
+                                If remote (RAW link) file is given, PyFunceble will download it, and test the content of the given RAW link as if it was a locally stored file.
         --filter FILTER       Domain to filter (regex).
         --help                Show this help message and exit.
         --hierarchical        Switch the value of the hierarchical sorting of the tested file.
                                 Configured value: False
         -h, --host            Switch the value of the generation of hosts file.
                                 Configured value: True
         --http                Switch the value of the usage of HTTP code.